hxw/Elliott-803/Elliott-Programs/README.markdown

 ## com-208  Memory Test

-This is a binary program to chek if first memory bank is working.
+This is a binary program to check if first memory bank is working.
 It tests locations 4 to 4095 (0 to 3 are the built-in boot loader T1.